diddyjax19/QuizIT/README.md

 ### Existing Features

-- __The Love Maths Logo and Heading__
+- __The QUIZIT Heading__

-  - Featured at the top of the page, the Love Maths logo and heading is easy to see for the user.
-Upon viewing the page, the user will be able to see the name of the game.
+  - Featured at the top of the page, the QuizIT heading is easy to see for the user.
+Upon viewing the page, the user will be able to see the name of the game and even if he goes to anothe page can easily come back to the game area.

 ![Logo](media/love_maths_logo.png)